In the guide

 Identification requirements

 Microchips, which are also known as transponders, are read-only passive radio frequency identification devices that are implanted into a horse's body and have an identification number unique to that particular animal.
-Only a registered veterinary surgeon of the Royal College of Veterinary Surgeons or equivalent professional body in a Member State of the EU can implant the device.
+Only a registered veterinary surgeon of the Royal College of Veterinary Surgeons (or equivalent professional body in an EU Member State) can implant the device.
 A vet must undertake procedures to detect any previous devices already fitted to a horse before beginning to implant a microchip.

 Back to top